09 November 2019

 Step 6:

 Install a small rivet through each hole in the neoprene and the cage so the flat side of the rivet faces in.
-Pop it permanently into place with your gun.
+Pop it permanently into place with your pop-rivet tool.

 Step 7:

-Insert one (1) standard 12-ounce beer of your choice into your brand-new, hand-made Cooziecage™ and go ride.
-Sit down and drink a beer when you get to the top.
+Insert one (1) standard 12-ounce beverage of your choice into your brand-new, hand-made Cooziecage™ and go ride.
+Sit down and enjoy a beverage when you get to the top.
 Think about life.
 Laugh with your friends.
 Ride like the wind on the way down!
-WARNING: Depending on where and how your ride has taken you, your beer may be a little bit to quite a lot or even very very shook-up when you open it.

 Step 8 (optional):

-If you wish to guarantee retention of your beer on a long up-and-down ride, consider installing a Rimjob Safety Belt™ on your Cooziecage™ by trimming a 10mm section out of 26" butyl inner-tube and deploying it around the top rim of your beer and the plastic neck of the Cooziecage™.
-This simple security device has been thoroughly tested on Sedona's never-straight, never-flat trails and has proven effective against the rare but nonetheless devastating condition known to Cooziecage™ beta-testers as premature ejection.
+If you wish to guarantee retention of your beverage on a long up-and-down ride, consider installing a "safety-belt" on your Cooziecage™ by trimming off a section of butyl inner-tube and deploying it around the top rim of your beverage and the plastic neck of the Cooziecage™.
+This simple security device has been thoroughly tested on Sedona, Arizona's never-straight, never-flat trails and has proven effective.

-ONE MORE WARNING: If you ride through muddy, dusty, snowy, or wet conditions on your way to your favorite drinkin' spot, you may find your beer covered in all sorts of the gunk that you encountered during your ride.
-Some Cooziecage™ users allow their beer to self-clean when this happens by opening the fliptop and vigorously blowing off the erupting foamy head along with all the flotsam it's collected.
+ONE MORE WARNING: If you ride through muddy, dusty, snowy, or wet conditions on your way to your favorite drinkin'-spot, you may find your beverage covered in all sorts of the muck that you encountered during your ride.
+Some Cooziecage™ users allow their beverage to self-clean when this happens by opening the fliptop and vigorously blowing off the erupting foamy head along with all the flotsam it's collected.
+Remember: open, let foam, and blow!

-Other smarty-pants Cooziecage™ users elect to insert the beer upside-down for transport, thereby keeping the top of the can clean by shielding it within the Cooziecage™ itself.
+Other smarty-pants Cooziecage™ users occasionally elect to insert their beverage upside-down for transport, thereby keeping the top of the can clean by shielding it within the Cooziecage™ itself.
 Up to you; depends on the IQ of your slacks, I suppose.

 Final Step:

-When you're done with your beer, don't crush your empty can!
-Simply reinsert back it into your Cooziecage™ and transport it out the way it came in.
+When you're done with your beverage(s), don't crush the empty can(s)!
+Simply reinsert the can back it into the Cooziecage™ from whence it came and transport it out the way it came in.
 Be sure to recycle it when you get home.

 As-built weight: about 42 grams

-Weight when loaded with one (1) standard 12-ounce can of lager-type beer: about 382 grams
+Weight when loaded with one (1) standard 12-ounce beverage: about 382 grams

 Weight when loaded with one (1) standard empty aluminum can: about 56 grams